GuavaCZ/calendar/README.md

 ```

 ## Customize the form schema
-When an event triggers an action (such as view or edit actions), a modal with a form is opened.
+When an event triggers an action (such as view or edit actions), a modal with a form is mounted.

 You can customize the form schema by overriding the `getSchema` method in your widget class: